electronicfieldguide/efg2/IzPackInstaller/mac/ReadMe_MacUsers.txt

-Mac Users: Additional Instructions For Mac OS X 10.4.x
+EFG Data Importer Installation for Mac Users: Additional Instructions For Mac OS X 10.4.x
 $Id $

 Note: Experienced users may find that they can skip these instructions.

-Below are instructions for Mac users to get everything up and running prior to installing the EFG2 software.
-The installation folder for EFG2 contains a directory called "mac" that contains all the files the typical user would need to follow the instructions below.
+Below are instructions for Mac users to get everything up and running prior to installing the EFG Data Importer software.
+The installation folder for EFG Data Importer contains a directory called "mac" that contains all the files the typical user would need to follow the instructions below.

-Applications required prior to EFG2 installation:
+Applications required prior to EFG Data Importer installation:

-1) Java Runtime environment 1.5
+1) Java Runtime Environment (JRE) 1.5
 2) Jakarta-Tomcat 5.0, from the Apache Jakarta project.
-**EFG2 requires that Tomcat 5.0 is run with JDK 1.4.
-You must also have write privileges to the Jakarta-Tomcat 5.0 folder**
+**The EFG Data Importer requires that Tomcat 5.0 is run with JDK 1.4 (Not the same as the JRE!).
+You must also have write privileges to the Tomcat 5.0 folder**
-3) Image Magick 6.1 or later
+3) ImageMagick 6.1 or later
 4) MySQL Server 5.0 or later (must be at port 3306)

+*********

 I) Check the version of Java Runtime Environment running on your machine